chakra-ui/chakra-ui/MIGRATION.md

   can be either `striped` or `striped-animated`
 - label or valueText no longer comes with a color by default, you can style yourself

+## CloseButton

+No longer exists.
+Prefer to use the `IconButton` component with your own icon.